 SUNDAY, JUNE 30 | 4 PM | $10

 Tom Knight is a musician, puppeteer and videographer based in Northampton, MA.
 He grew up in Cupertino, California (home of Apple Computers), and had an early love of music, playing violin and trombone in school.
 He went to college at UC Santa Cruz, majoring in philosophy, and learned to play the mountain dulcimer while taking breaks from studying.
 The dulcimer made it easy to create simple songs, and that was the beginning of his songwriting career.

 Blues and bop with a heapin' helpin' of twang.

 THURSDAY, JULY 11 | 7:30 PM | $10

-Boogie, Blues & Bop with a heapin' helpin' of twang, the Twangbusters bust out their own high-energy danceable blend of rootsy jukejoint rhythms and soulful blues!
-Led by dynamo Paula Bradley (Girl Howdy, Uncle Earl), described as "Patsy Cline meets Bessie Smith" on lead vocals, piano & ukulele, with the inimitable Peter "Dr. Z" Zarkadas - electric guitar (Sarah Levecque Band, Raw Symphony), "Wild Bill" Nadeau-drums (Junior Brown, The Derailers) & Brian Rost-upright bass (Tarbox Ramblers), they mix the best of bluesy country, boogie woogie & barrelhouse into a musical cocktail, shaken & stirred.
-Guaranteed to make you move yer feet!
-BOTTOMS UP!
+Boogie, Blues & Bop infused with a heapin' helpin' of twang and sass, The Twangbusters bust out their own high-energy blend of rootsy jukejoint rhythms and soulful blues!
+Led by dynamo Paula Bradley (Girl Howdy, Uncle Earl) on lead vocals, piano & ukulele, with the inimitable Peter "Dr. Z" Zarkadas - electric guitar (Sarah Levecque Band, Raw Symphony), "Wild Bill" Nadeau-drums (Junior Brown, The Derailers) & Brian Rost-upright bass (Tarbox Ramblers), The Twangbusters deftly mix the best of bluesy country, boogie woogie & barrelhouse into a musical cocktail, shaken & stirred.
+Guaranteed to make you move yer feet - BOTTOMS UP!